LxrdCrow/RandomVerse-App/README.md

 ### Work in progress

-Next task: build controller-service-route of 'item'
+Next task: build controller-service-route of 'quest'